lunaria79/Jackalupes-Corner/01 Dream Journal/For Aeli.md

 Lord Ass
 Baroness Ass
 Baron Ass
 Maid Snake

+#### Others
+Baron and Baroness Sexc
+Cousin Sexc
+Uncle Sexc
 a gaggle of other people

 ### Story
 So, Lady Lovely and Lord Ass get into a huge fight, were Lord Ass accuses her of purposely trying to sabotage him.
 And she's mad because, "you fucker, you randomly forced me on a vacation in a country i dont know the language off with people I don't know.
 If anyone here is trying to pull shit its *you* ."
+And then the next day, she finds that the Asses all went on a two week boating trip with the Sexy, and left her here behind.
+Maid Snake was also left behin